ibm-cloud-docs/openwhisk/openwhisk_watson_translator.md

   ```

-## Setting up a Watson Translator package outside Bluemix
+## Setting up a Watson Translator package outside {{site.data.keyword.Bluemix_notm}}

-If you're not using OpenWhisk in Bluemix or if you want to set up your Watson Translator outside of Bluemix, you must manually create a package binding for your Watson Translator service.
+If you're not using OpenWhisk in {{site.data.keyword.Bluemix_notm}} or if you want to set up your Watson Translator outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Watson Translator service.
 You need the Watson Translator service user name, and password.

 - Create a package binding that is configured for your Watson Translator service.